kammitama5/kammitama5.github.io/_posts/2019-08-16-Friday-August-16th.md

   hand draftings I had made.
 There were books on joinery and electronics and an entire stack of PCBs.
 I was overjoyed when I discovered that my robot still worked.

+## A robot made out acrylic, a four-bar linkage system and a crankshaft system using gears and bearings

 <img src="/images/GSoc_/robots.png" width="300">

 <img src="/images/GSoc_/imagineer.png" width="500">